Sakura-sophie/FPGA-quantum-decoder/README.md

 Summarize what's been verified: simulation results against known image test vectors, on-hardware detection accuracy, end-to-end latency from image capture to DAC output, and resource utilization (LUTs, FFs, BRAM, DSP slices) on the Zynq-7010 fabric.

 ## Future Work

+-Test with real images from a camera using ADC.

-List known limitations or planned improvements (e.g. faster rearrangement algorithm, higher resolution imaging support, closed-loop feedback).
+-List known limitations or planned improvements (e.g. faster rearrangement algorithm, higher resolution imaging support).
+Could look into faster or more sophisticated rearrangement algorithm.
+[ATLAS algorithm](https://arxiv.org/html/2511.16303v1)

-More sophisticated rearrangement algorithm. (closed-loop feedback).
-Or ATLAS algorithm Making generics editable on face level rather than within the design code, via text file for example.
+-Make generics editable on face level rather than within the design vhdl code, via a text file for example.
+Means we don't have to open vivado every time we make a change.
 Few ways of doing this, some more complicated than others.
 [Generics/parameter examples](https://www.doulos.com/knowhow/fpga/settings-genericsparameters-for-synthesis/)